Consumer's Guide To Collision Repair

 Is the Work Guaranteed?

 Most collision repair centers warranty their collision work to some degree.
-Ask to see a copy of the shops written warranty before repairs are started and have any information you do not understand clarified.
+Ask to see a copy of the shop’s written warranty before repairs are started, and have any information you do not understand clarified.
 Make sure the terms of the warranty are acceptable to you.
-Make sure you receive a copy of the finalized invoice itemizing repairs including any supplements.
+Make sure you receive a copy of the finalized invoice itemizing repairs, including any supplements (see below).
 Verify that you are satisfied with the quality of repairs made to your vehicle prior to payment.

 What Do I Do if I Am Not Satisfied With Repairs After Picking Up My Car?

-Immediately contact the repair shop and they will address any concerns you may have.
+Immediately contact the repair shop, and they should address any concerns you may have.

 Will the Repair Shop Have a Rental Car Waiting For Me When I Drop Off My Vehicle?